-Build your home in a residential zone, restricted against business (except local convenience shopping center) and against industry.
+Build your home in a residential zone, restricted against the business (except local convenience shopping center) and against the industry.

 Zoning ordinances usually also establish required minimum plot areas as well as the proportion of the plot that may be covered by the house.

 Some deed restrictions run “forever.”
-Others more wisely expire after specified term of years, but beware of the property where deed restrictions are about to expire.
+Others more wisely expire after a specified term of years but beware of the property where deed restrictions are about to expire.

-If the deed offered you contains an innocent sounding phrase, “subject to restrictions imposed in earlier deeds,” stop everything until you find out exactly what those restrictions are.
+If the deed offered you contain an innocent-sounding phrase, “subject to restrictions imposed in earlier deeds,” stop everything until you find out exactly what those restrictions are.

 They may restrict your property more highly than the zoning ordinance does and may prevent your building as you wish.